Urinary Tract Infection in Males Workup

 Approach Considerations

-The workup of urinary tract infections (UTIs) is dependent on the suspected diagnosis; however, routine studies include urine studies, such as urinalysis, Gram staining, and urine culture.
-The threshold for establishing true UTI includes finding 2-5 or more white blood cells (WBCs) or 15 bacteria per high-power field (HPF) in a centrifuged urine sediment.
+The workup of urinary tract infections (UTIs) is dependent on the suspected diagnosis.
+Urinalysis, Gram staining, and urine culture should always be obtained.
+The threshold for establishing true UTI includes documenting 2-5 or more white blood cells (WBCs) or 15 bacteria per high-power field (HPF) in a centrifuged urine sediment.

-As with females, a positive nitrite test is poorly sensitive but highly specific for UTI, and false-positives are uncommon.
+As with females, a positive nitrite test is poorly sensitive but highly specific for UTI.
+False positives are uncommon.

-Proteinuria is commonly observed in UTIs, but the proteinuria is usually low-grade.
+Low-grade proteinuria commonly occurs in UTIs.
 More than 2g of protein per 24 hours suggests glomerular disease.

-The older patient who appears toxic, has diabetes, or is immunocompromised may be at risk for emphysematous pyelonephritis; radiographic studies (eg, kidney, ureters, bladder [KUB]) may be necessary to exclude this possibility.
+The older, toxic-appearing patient frequently is diabetic or is immunocompromised.
+They may be at risk for emphysematous pyelonephritis.
+Radiographic studies (eg, kidney, ureters, bladder [KUB] should be conducted to exclude this diagnosis that cannot be missed.

 Urine Studies